- Things to Know

 As the spleen enlarges, it filters out more and more of the blood cells and platelets until their numbers in the blood are reduced.
 Hypersplenism is the term used to describe this condition, and it is associated with a low red blood cell count (anemia), low white blood cell count (leukopenia), and/or a low platelet count (thrombocytopenia).
 Anemia can cause weakness, leucopenia can lead to infections, and thrombocytopenia can impair the clotting of blood and result in prolonged bleeding

 Liver cancer (hepatocellular carcinoma)

 Cirrhosis due to any cause increases the risk of primary liver cancer (hepatocellular carcinoma).
 Primary refers to the fact that the tumor originates in the liver.
-A secondary liver cancer is one that originates elsewhere in the body and spreads (metastasizes) to the liver.
+Secondary liver cancer is one that originates elsewhere in the body and spreads (metastasizes) to the liver.